sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 'no-of-records' indicates maximum number of records EVENT table can hold.
 The range is 1-40000.
 'no-of-days' indicates maximum number of days an event can exist in the EVENT table.
 The range is 1-30.

-When either of the limit is reached, the framework wraps around the table records by discarding older records.
+When either of the limit is reached, the framework wraps around the table by discarding older records.

 An example of an event in EVENT table raised by tam.
 ```